lexibank/tlopo/out/vol2/chapter8.md

 <a id="p-248"></a>

 POc _&ast;loto-_ ‘space within a concave object’ is not well supported.
 It has become the default relational noun for ‘inside’ in Polynesian languages (where POc _&ast;lalo-_ is reflected with the meaning ‘underneath’; see above) and is also reflected in Wayan Fijian, so it can be reconstructed for Proto Central Pacific.
-Its reconstruction in POc rests on a single Admiralties reflex, Loniu _lotiyɛ-_, with _-i-_ for expected _-o-_.
+Its reconstruction in POc rests on a single Admiralties reflex, Loniu _lɔtiyɛ-_, with _-i-_ for expected _-o-_.

 <table>
 <tr>